-Below is a summary of common datasets used in the Regional Coastal Resilience Assessments.
+Below is a summary of common datasets used in the Regional Coastal Resilience Assessments for the U.S. Caribbean and Pacific Islands.
 Note that final data and inputs used may differ by region since an effort was made to use locally available datasets whenever possible.
-Each regional report includes a separate list of dataset used in that region to highlight these differences (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
+Each regional report includes a separate list of datasets used in that region to highlight these differences (Dobson et al. 2020a-d; Dobson et al. 2021a-b).